Oom Yung Doe: Uniforms and ranking

 Beginning Oom Yung Doe practitioners are ranked into "sections" until reaching first degree black belt.
 Beginning students receive a white belt, sections of which are dyed black at each promotion until the rank of first degree black belt is achieved, at which point the entire belt is black.
 Higher-level instructors have a gold belt as part of their uniform trim, although their rank continues to be that of "nth degree black belt".

 Oom Yung Doe instructors are likewise promoted through a series of instructor positions.
 Rank generally indicates skill and ability, while position generally indicates a practitioner's involvement with teaching.
 The two are independent, although there's a typical correspondence between them as indicated on the chart on the right.

 All Oom Yung Doe practitioners wear standardized uniforms while practicing in the school.
 Students and beginning instructors wear white uniforms, and main instructors and higher-level practitioners wear black uniforms.
 Practitioners at 3rd degree black belt and below wear Korean-style uniforms similar to Karategi.
 4th degree black belts and above wear Chinese-style ("Kung Fu") uniforms which button together at the front (similar to a button-down shirt).

 Legal Proceedings

 1989: Allegations of violating the Consumer Fraud Act in Illinois

-In 1989, the Attorney General for the State of Illinois filed charges against the school.
-What was alleged in this complaint was that John C. Kim and five other instructors “violated the Consumer Fraud Act....by inducing Illinois consumers, through fraud, coercion and breach of fiduciary duty, to pay sums of money in excess of $2,500.00 per year for physical fitness services, failing to give consumers copies of contracts signed for these services, failing to notify consumers of their three day right to cancel said contracts, and coercing consumers into signing contracts for increasingly expensive courses...”.
-This began a legal battle which continued until 1994, when the case was ended without trial—the parties entered into a consent decree in which the defendants did not admit wrongdoing or misconduct, but did agree to abide by the laws governing businesses associated with physical fitness, and did pay $4,000 to the State Project and Court Ordered Distribution Fund for Consumer Enforcement and Education.
+In 1989, the Attorney General for the State of Illinois filed charges against the school, alleging violations of the Illinois Consumer Fraud Act related to physical fitness service contracts, including claims involving contract disclosures, cancellation notices, and escalating course fees.
+The case continued until 1994, when it ended without trial in a consent decree in which the defendants did not admit wrongdoing or misconduct, agreed to comply with applicable laws governing physical fitness businesses, and paid $4,000 to the State Project and Court Ordered Distribution Fund for Consumer Enforcement and Education.